 As with any product, protecting user privacy and security is essential.
 Even in the running-related example above, the physiological and demographic data required to train this model could be considered sensitive.

-Before moving forward, the team would need to consider whether they could safely collect and use these data while still protecting the privacy and security of their users.
 There are a number of important questions that arise due to the unique nature of AI and machine learning.
 Below are two such questions, but you should discuss these and others with privacy and security experts on your team.